voicelab-org/labelit/README.md

 ## Maintainers / Sponsors

-This project is activly maintained by :
+This project is actively maintained by :

 <p align="center">
   <a href="https://www.batvoice.com/" target="_blank">